Updated October 21, 2021

-The City will not remove nor relocate street furniture.
+The City will not remove nor relocate street furniture or trees.
 If a Citi Bike station is installed in the curb lane, roadway seating may not be set up.
 Additionally, the establishment cannot remove any City property already installed on the sidewalk and/or curb lane in front of their establishment.
 Such removal by the establishment may result in a fine.

 Can I add lighting to seating areas?